 Right now with my job, that can be really difficult.
 Before I used to live here and when I didn’t have as many meetings, it was no problem.
-So it’s just like me and my job now.
 Besides that, if the Wifi is crap, then like nobody’s happy.
 So there’s a lot of beautiful tropical islands that I would love to go to ’cause I love the beach.
 I love being in the water, but if it doesn’t have a solid wifi connection is just a nonstarter for me.

-Tayler: You’ve been doing this for three years now, so is there something that you’ve seen within this remote work, travel, digital nomad industry that you really don’t like?
+You’ve been doing this for three years now.
+Is there something that you’ve seen within this remote work, travel, digital nomad industry that you really don’t like?

-I think a lot of times people get really lonely on the road and that’s one of the reasons that I really love traveling and Hacker Paradise and why I recommend it to other people’s cause then you’re with a group of people that you get to know and it’s like your family and support structure on the road because if you’re traveling on your own, you don’t have that.
+I think a lot of times people get really lonely on the road and that’s one of the reasons that I really love traveling with Hacker Paradise and why I recommend it.
+Because then you’re with a group of people that you get to know and it’s like your family and support structure on the road because if you’re traveling on your own, you don’t have that.

 Of course the good things still outweigh the bad, but it’s not like a perfect paradise charmed life, which I think people at home think a lot.
 And sometimes the narrative that people push through blogs or whatever seems to be Instagram scene, it’d be like just rosy all the time.

-Tayler: What do you see as being the future of remote work?
-Where do you think it’s headed?
+What do you see as being the future of remote work?

 Spencer: More of it for sure.
-There has been studies that talk about how by the year 2020, which is next year already, about half of the workforce in the US will be remote in some regard.
-Whether that’s you can work from home a couple of days a week or you’re fully remote.
+There has been studies that talk about how by the year 2020 about half of the workforce in the US will be remote in some regard.
+Whether that is you can work from home a couple of days a week or you’re fully remote.
 So the trend in the workspace is definitely going that way.